kyma-project/kyma/docs/serverless/08-05-set-external-docker-registry.md

   </details>
 </div>

-> **CAUTION:** If you want to set external Docker Registry before you install Kyma, you need to manually add the Secret to the `installer-config-local.yaml.tpl` (local installation) or `installer-config-production.yaml.tpl` (production installation) template located under the `installation/resources` subfolder before you run the installation script.
+> **CAUTION:** If you want to set an external Docker registry before you install Kyma, you need to manually add the Secret to the `installer-config-local.yaml.tpl` (local installation) or `installer-config-production.yaml.tpl` (production installation) template located under the `installation/resources` subfolder before you run the installation script.

 ### Trigger installation

-Trigger Kyma installation or update by labeling the Installation custom resource.
+Trigger Kyma installation or update it by labeling the Installation custom resource.
 Run:

 ```bash
 kubectl -n default label installation/kyma-installation action=install